cointobanks/lifetioncoin-docs/_includes/devdoc/guide_transactions.md

 {% autocrossref %}

-None of Dash's signature hash types protect the signature script, leaving the door open for a limited denial of service attack called [transaction malleability][/en/glossary/malleability]{:.term}{:#term-transaction-malleability}.
+None of Lifetioncoin's signature hash types protect the signature script, leaving the door open for a limited denial of service attack called [transaction malleability][/en/glossary/malleability]{:.term}{:#term-transaction-malleability}.
 The signature script contains the secp256k1 signature, which can't sign itself, allowing attackers to